 La Roche College Introduces New Game Studies Certificate and Minor

 PITTSBURGH, Sept.
-24, 2018 – La Roche College has recently added a new game studies certificate and game studies minor to its programs of study.
+24, 2018 – La Roche University has recently added a new game studies certificate and game studies minor to its programs of study.

 The game studies certificate will give students a background and understanding of games, gaming, gamification and the games industry from a variety of perspectives.
 The certificate is designed for students from any major who want to get involved with the creation and use of games and gamification in a variety of organizations and industries.